NYWC Board Of Directors

 Accessibility of Our Women’s Programs

 North York Women’s Centre recognizes the dignity and worth of all people and is committed to providing services fairly and equitably.
-NYWC strives to be accessible to all woman-identifying and non-binary people regardless of their race, ancestry, colour, creed, ethnicity, place of origin, citizenship, immigration status, age, disability, sexual orientation, receipt of public assistance, political affiliation, religious affiliation, literacy level, language and/or socio-economic status.
+NYWC strives to be accessible to all women and gender-diverse people regardless of their race, ancestry, colour, creed, ethnicity, place of origin, citizenship, immigration status, age, disability, sexual orientation, receipt of public assistance, political affiliation, religious affiliation, literacy level, language and/or socio-economic status.
 We aim to create a harmonious environment free from discrimination, harassment and hate.

 Talk with us about accommodations you need to participate fully in our programs and services.